Rick Kearns, DDS

 Dentistry is a wonderful profession.
 I get to help people gain confidence in their smile or move them out of dental pain, which improves their quality of life.
 Dental care helps people develop better oral, body, and emotional health.
 When people are healthy, and know their smile looks great, they feel better about themselves and more comfortable in social situations.
 I play a role in making people’s lives better, one person at a time!

-I’ve been practicing dentistry for more than 15 years.
+I’ve been practicing dentistry since 2000.
 I was drawn to the profession because of the opportunities it offers to really get to know people and build lasting relationships, all while helping them.
 Having a beautiful smile can truly change a person’s life; people become more confident and outgoing, they’re more successful in personal and professional situations, and they’re happier, too.

 I value the relationships that grow between my patients and me.
 Each of them has their own stories to share and I find I learn from our conversations.
 I look forward to each person’s visits as a time to hear what’s happening with their families, their travels, and their achievements at work or in school.
 Being a dentist is about caring for people on a personal level; it’s immensely fulfilling and rewarding.